 Shoot For The Clouds: How Spotify Dominates The Market

-After teaming up with Google Cloud Platform, it’s evident that music-streaming platform Spotify is closer than ever to scale up and achieve market domination.
-In this post, we will lift the fog and reveal the cloud features that Spotify is receiving great benefits from.
-Let’s dive in!
+After implementing the services of Google Cloud Platform, it’s evident that music-streaming platform Spotify is closer than ever to scale up and achieve market domination.
+In this case study, we will take a look at some of the secrets behind Spotify's success.

 It’s hard not to love Spotify, right?